corno/bass-clarinet/README.md

 ![NPM Downloads](http://img.shields.io/npm/dm/bass-clarinet.svg?style=flat) ![NPM Version](http://img.shields.io/npm/v/bass-clarinet.svg?style=flat)

-`bass-clarinet` is a port from `clarinet` to TypeScript In addition to the port to TypeScript, the following changes have been made:
+`bass-clarinet` is a port from `clarinet` to TypeScript

+In addition to the port to TypeScript, the following changes have been made:
-* onopenobject no longer includes the first key
+* `onopenobject` no longer includes the first key
-* JSONTestSuite is added to the test set.
+* `JSONTestSuite` is added to the test set.
 All tests pass.
-* line and column information is improved
+* line and column information is fixed
 * the parser accepts multiple subscribers per event type
+* `trim` and `normalize` options have been dropped.
+This can be handled in the onvalue callback

 most credits go to the original author Nuno Job

-`clarinet/bass-clarinet` is a sax-like streaming parser for JSON. works in the browser and node.js. `clarinet` is inspired (and forked) from [sax-js][saxjs]. just like you shouldn't use `sax` when you need `dom` you shouldn't use `bass-clarinet` when you need `JSON.parse`. for a more detailed introduction and a performance study please refer to this [article][blog].
+`clarinet/bass-clarinet` is a sax-like streaming parser for JSON. works in the browser and node.js. `clarinet` was inspired (and forked) from [sax-js][saxjs]. just like you shouldn't use `sax` when you need `dom` you shouldn't use `bass-clarinet` when you need `JSON.parse`. for a more detailed introduction and a performance study please refer to this [article][blog].

 # design goals